Giullia Penalber

 Giullia Rodrigues Penalber de Oliveira (born 13 April 1992) is a Brazilian freestyle wrestler.
-She is the gold medalist in the women's 57 kg event at the 2018 South American Games.
-She is also a two-time gold medalist in this event at the Pan American Wrestling Championships.
+She is the gold medalist in the women's 57 kg event at the 2023 Pan American Games and the 2018 South American Games.
+She is also a two-time gold medalist in this event at the Pan American Wrestling Championships, reached the quarterfinals three times in the World Wrestling Championships, in the 2014, 2019 and 2021 editions, and finished 5th at the 2024 Olympic Games.

 Career

-She competed in the 55 kg event at the 2014 World Wrestling Championships held in Tashkent, Uzbekistan where she reached the quarterfinals.
+Penalber competed in the 55 kg event at the 2014 World Wrestling Championships held in Tashkent, Uzbekistan where she reached the quarterfinals.
 The following year, she competed in the 53 kg event where she was eliminated in her first match by Lilya Horishna of Ukraine.
 In 2018, she competed in the 57 kg event where she was eliminated in her second match by Grace Bullen of Norway.
 In 2019, she reached the quarterfinals in the 57 kg event.

-She competed at the Pan American Games both in 2015 and in 2019.
+Penalber competed at several editions of the Pan American Games.
 In 2015, she represented Brazil without winning a medal and, at the 2019 Pan American Games in Lima, Peru, she won one of the bronze medals in the 57 kg event.

-In 2018, she won the gold medal in the 57 kg event at the South American Games held in Cochabamba, Bolivia.
+In 2018, Penalber won the gold medal in the 57 kg event at the South American Games held in Cochabamba, Bolivia.
 At the 2020 Pan American Wrestling Championships held in Ottawa, Canada, she won the gold medal in the 57 kg event.
 She also competed in the 2020 Pan American Wrestling Olympic Qualification Tournament, also held in Ottawa, Canada, without qualifying for the 2020 Summer Olympics in Tokyo, Japan.
 She won one match and lost two matches and she did not advance to the semi-finals.

-In March 2021, she won the gold medal in the 57 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
+In March 2021, Penalber won the gold medal in the 57 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
 She won the silver medal in her event at the 2021 Dan Kolov & Nikola Petrov Tournament held in Plovdiv, Bulgaria.
 In May 2021, she failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.
 She won her first two matches but she then lost her match in the semi-finals against Mathilde Rivière of France.
 At the end of that same month, she won the gold medal in the women's 57 kg event at the 2021 Pan American Wrestling Championships held in Guatemala City, Guatemala.
 In October 2021, she was eliminated in her second match in the women's 57 kg event at the World Wrestling Championships in Oslo, Norway.